This store requires javascript to be enabled for some features to work correctly.

 The role of electrolytes?

-Electrolytes are mineral salts that include: sodium, potassium, calcium, and magnesium .
+Electrolytes are mineral salts that include: sodium, potassium, calcium and magnesium .

-Training is also an opportunity to measure your water needs.
+Training is also an opportunity to measure your fluid needs.
 For example, you can weigh yourself before and after a session.
 The difference in weight then indicates the water loss generated by the effort.

-Tip: Take advantage of your training before your competition to test your drink and find the one that suits you.
+Tip: Take advantage of your training sessions before your competition to test your drink and find the one that suits you.

 Warning : Carbonated drinks are not recommended because they can cause bloating as well as gastric and intestinal discomfort.